Classical and Quantum Mechanics via Lie algebras: The Wigner transform

-on functions of momentum space.
+on the Hilbert space of square integrable functions of momentum space.
 Since the momentum representation is obtained from the position representation by the simple canonical transformation which interchanges $x$ and $p$ and then writing $q'=-\widetilde p$, $p'=\widetilde q$, it is enough to discuss in the following the transformation to the position representation.

 By quantizing in phase space, one gives up irreducibility (and hence the description of a state by a {\em unique} density) but gains in simplicity.
 This may be compared to the situation in gauge theory, where the description by gauge potentials introduces some arbitrariness with which one pays for the more elegant formulation of the field equations but which does not affect the observable consequences.